NHSDigital/electronic-prescription-service-api/README.md

  * `run-spec-viewer` -- Serves a preview of the specification in human-readable format
  * `generate-examples` -- generate example objects from the specification
  * `validate` -- validate generated examples against FHIR R4
- * `build-coordinator` -- build and run the coordinator locally
+ * `run-coordinator` -- build and run the coordinator locally

 ### Running tests
 #### End-to-end tests